 Polyamory – The New Love Without Limits – Anapol

 The Way of the Superior Man – Deida

 The Brain That Changes Itself – Doidge

 The Brain Trust Program – McCleary

 (the above is last year, now there's wilderness survival manuals, wild foods and tree field guides, maps, I love maps, we could make a whole date out of retiring to the couch with a bottle of wine and an atlas, and

 The Complete Walker

 Sometimes I want to make a longish list of more specific music that I like, cuz when we see something of strong mutual interest in a profile it gives us something to like in each other and talk about, but I like so much musically that I sometimes skip reading this section.
 It's fun to discover mutual interests in person, although aesthetic compatibility is important.
-See, here's an example of my dueling inner natures: I recognize that seeing stuff you like in my music list may inspire you to want to contact me, but I'm also open to discovering wonderful new stuff in your music.
+See, here's an example of my dueling inner natures: I recognize that seeing stuff you like in my music list may inspire you to want to contact me, but I'm also eager to discover wonderful new stuff in your music.
 Being a cellist and dancer, I prefer lyrical music with some structure and often passion, whether that be Vivaldi or Tori; hence, rap, electronica, and bebop are usually near the bottom of the list.
 There are always exceptions.
 And then there's the wind in the trees, the babbling brook, the chorus of bugs.

 Whatever woodworking or art project I'm involved with,

 Yeah, smartass answer; you get the private stuff in private.